code-charity/Wish-Factory/README.md

 # Wish-Factory
 We are 'Code4Charity'.
-We volunteer to make make meaningful 1.
-Sites, Apps, Browser Extensions, Robots, Plugins, Packages - and code-optimization to save electric energy & human time!
+We volunteer to make make meaningful Sites, Apps, Browser Extensions, Robots, Plugins, Packages
+- and code-optimization to save electric energy & human time!

 All you have to do is post an 'issue' here.  https://github.com/code4charity/Wish-Factory/issues/new

-Of course we have to prioritize.
-However chances are, a volunteer will share your feelings, even if it isn't the biggest cause on the list.
+- Of course we will prioritize.
+(However chances are, a volunteer will share your feelings, even if it isn't one of the biggest cause on the list.)

 ## 'GUIDE'
 'GUIDE'    |  a good proposal might include the following: